Small-Bodies-Node/sbn-survey-image-service/readme.md

 The SBN Survey Image Service is a REST API that enables a user to retrieve archive images and cutouts thereof from the Planetary Data System's Small-Bodies Node (PDS SBN).
 For example, a user may request a full-frame image from the ATLAS survey archive, or a small cutout around their object of interest.
 The returned data may be in FITS, JPEG, or PNG formats.
 The service can also return the image's PDS label.

-The data model is partially compatible with the IVOA's [Simple Image Access protocol](https://www.ivoa.net/documents/SIA/), which is based on the [ObsCore Data Model](https://www.ivoa.net/documents/ObsCore/20111028/).
-However, this functionality is deprecated.

 ![SBN Survey Image Service workflow](docs/SBNSIS-workflow.png)

 ## Code Features

 - Uses [fitscut](https://github.com/spacetelescope/fitscut) for image cutouts and JPEG/PNG generation
 - Flask API layer
-- Connexion used to generate swagger interface
+- OpenAPI spec with Connexion and Swagger
-- Gunicorn/Apache used for production deployment
+- Gunicorn for production deployment
 - Backed by Postgresql or Sqlite3

 ## Development